crmne/paolino.me/_posts/2026-04-28-ruby-concurrency-what-actually-happens.md

     F2->>R: Done
 </div>

-No OS involvement.
-No timer-based switching.
-When a fiber yields, the reactor checks which fibers have I/O ready and resumes them immediately.
-When nothing is ready, the reactor sleeps until something is.
-Zero wasted cycles.
+No OS thread context switch per fiber.
+No timer-based preemption between fibers.
+When a fiber yields, the reactor checks which fibers have I/O ready and resumes them.
+When nothing is ready, the reactor sleeps in the OS until something is.
+The kernel still does the I/O readiness work; Ruby just avoids one kernel thread per wait.

 ## The GVL: why threads and fibers are more similar than you think

-Here's the thing about threads in Ruby that most people miss.
+This is the part that makes thread-based Ruby less different from fiber-based Ruby than it first looks.

 The GVL means only one thread can execute Ruby code at a time.
 Threads run in parallel only during I/O, when the GVL is released.
 So if your workload is I/O-bound -- HTTP calls, database queries, LLM streaming -- threads give you I/O concurrency, not parallelism.